statamic/docs/content/collections/docs/contributing.md

 ### Core Enhancements

-If you would like to work on a new core feature or improvement, first create a [Github issue](https://github.com/statamic/cms/issues) for it if there’s not one already and make your pitch.
-Alternatively, you could open an empty, Draft PR to begin the discussion.
+If you would like to work on a new feature, consider opening an issue first in [the ideas repo](https://github.com/statamic/ideas) so we can discuss it before you spend time on it.
 While we appreciate community contributions, we do remain selective about what features make it into Statamic itself, so don’t take it the wrong way if we recommend that you pursue the idea as an addon instead.

+If you're ready to start working on your feature, bug fix, or improvement, we have a [more in-depth guide to walk you through the whole thing](/contribution-guide).

 ### Compiled Assets